 Reuters, Published January 17 2014

-Two students shot at Philadelphia high schoolPHILADELPHIA - Two students were shot and wounded on Friday at a charter high school in northern Philadelphia, police said, in the latest string of school shootings that have helped fuel a national debate over gun laws.
+Suspect in custody after 2 students shot, wounded at Philadelphia high schoolPHILADELPHIA - Two students were shot and wounded on Friday at a charter high school in northern Philadelphia, police said, in the latest of a string of school shootings that have helped fuel a national debate over gun laws.

-The injuries were not believed to be life-threatening, according to Philadelphia Police spokeswoman Christine O'Brien.
+The students' injuries were not believed to be life-threatening, according to Philadelphia Police spokeswoman Christine O'Brien.

-Local television station 6ABC reported that a 15-year-old girl and boy had been shot in the school gymnasium.
+Local television station 6ABC reported that two 15-year-old students, one male and one female, had been shot in the school gymnasium.

 "SHOOTER - Turn yourself in.
 Get it over with now," they said.